awsdocs/amazon-kendra-developer-guide/doc_source/API_BatchPutDocument.md

 HTTP Status Code: 400

  ** ServiceQuotaExceededException **
 You have exceeded the set limits for your Amazon Kendra service\.
-Please see Quotas\[hyperlink Kendra Quotas pg\] for more information, or contact [ Support](http://aws.amazon.com/aws.amazon.com/contact-us) to inquire about an increase of limits\.
+Please see [Quotas](https://docs.aws.amazon.com/kendra/latest/dg/quotas.html) for more information, or contact [Support](http://aws.amazon.com/contact-us/) to inquire about an increase of limits\.
 HTTP Status Code: 400

  ** ThrottlingException **